Xingtao/FFdynamic/README.md

 -----------
 ## [Write a plugin component](#write-a-plugin-component)

 Here we introduce how to write a plugin.
 We develop a dehaze algorithm and make it as a FFdynamic's component.
-Then we could compose it with other components freely. the following image shows the diagram we mentioned above, mix original and dehazed image together to check the result visually.
+Then we could compose it with other components freely. the following image shows the diagram we mentioned in the 'Overview' part, mix original and dehazed image together to check the result visually.

 ![dehazed mix image](asset/dehze.gif)